 It’s May 19th 2012.
 Chelsea have somehow found themselves in the Champions League final despite a journey through the knockout rounds that was fraught with danger.
 Even the group stage could have proven fatal to Chelsea’s European jaunt as they needed a vintage Didier Drogba performance to make it past Valencia.

 The history of Chelsea in the Champions League goes way beyond that, though.
-The journey to their second final included semi-final defeats to Monaco, Liverpool (twice), Barcelona, and a heart-breaking last 16 loss to Inter.
+The journey to their second final included semi-final defeats to Monaco, Liverpool (twice), Barcelona, and a heart-breaking last-16 loss to Inter Milan.
 The worst of all, of course, a penalty shootout defeat in the final to Manchester United in 2008.
-Chelsea had faced controversy and conceded crushing last minute goals, they had been the most consistently successful in the Champions League of any team in the 21st century without lifting the trophy.
+Chelsea had faced controversy and conceded crushing last minute goals, and they had been the most consistently successful in the Champions League of any team in the 21st century without lifting the trophy.

 Then, with 82 minutes gone in the match, disaster struck Chelsea’s Champions League campaign once again.
 Just as it had done when John Terry was sent off at the Camp Nou, just as it had when they lost to Bayer Leverkusen in the group stage, and as it had when Ezequiel Lavezzi put Napoli 3-1 up in the first leg of the last 16.
 Chelsea’s heads dropped, fans with scarves and flags draped around them were left dejected as Thomas Muller put Bayern ahead and a packed Allianz roared.
 Everyone thought it was over, Chelsea’s dreams had been crushed by a bounced back-post header after holding firm, albeit deep in their own half, for over 80 minutes.